Aastha-Arora/web-visualization-dashboard/README.md

 ## Web Visualization Dashboard (Latitude)
-A static website was designed using HTML5, CSS3 and Bootstrap4 to create a dashboard to showcase the [weather analysis visualizations.](https://github.com/Aastha-Arora/PythonAPI-challenge)
+A dashboard was designed using HTML5, CSS3 and Bootstrap4 to showcase the [weather analysis visualizations.](https://github.com/Aastha-Arora/PythonAPI-challenge)

 **Website link:** (Hosted on GitHub Pages)